25abdullah/clinical-trial-duration/README.md

 The best model explains about **42% of the variation**, a 24% improvement in error over the baseline.

-### Every model performs about the same

-Plain linear regression to a tuned neural network spans seven percentage points.
+### All models land within seven percentage points

 ![Predicted vs actual](images/predicted_vs_actual.png)

 Each panel plots what a model predicted against what happened.
 A perfect model would put every point on the diagonal.
-All seven clouds look nearly identical.
+All seven clouds look nearly identical, which is why a single number is not the right output here.

 ### One rescaling helped every model